LibreCAD/docs/guides/dwg-edit.rst

 .. note::
     Ensure the *Length* is set to "100" and the *Snap Point:* is "Start" in the **Tool Options** text box.

 All the above examples create a line of the same length with the same start and end points.
-These example help illustrate the the maultiple ways to do the same thing and helps show that the tool and method used is entirely up to the user to obtain the desired results.
+These examples help illustrate the multiple ways to achieve the same result.
 The use of a particular tool may be determined by the next operation that allows the drawing to be quickly extended.
 A good understanding of the available tools allows the user to select the appropriate tool for the current operation.

 While the above example always start at *10,10*, the initial point can be placed anywhere::